metachris/micropython-ctl/README.md

 ## Future work

+* test suite
+* cp -r
-* `getFile` improvement.
-It's currently a naive implementation that fills the device RAM and probably works badly with large file
+* `getFile` improvement - currently it fills the device RAM and probably works badly with large file
 * putfile and getfile over network: switch to webrepl protocol instead of manual up- and download
 * Rename ScriptExecutionError to RuntimeError?

+mctl

+* run, edit, 'cp -r .'
+* mount: testing
+* mount + repl
+* reuse one instance (eg. in mount mode) to execute other commands

 Maybe (not sure it's needed, don't rush into implementing):